Faculty, Staff & Student Parking

 Please note, non-ADA reserved parking is no longer sold on campus and permits are grandfathered until surrendered.

-Online registration is available for WUSM Employees for Clayton Garage & Duncan Garage by logging in with your WUSTL key.
-You can also visit the FISC located in the Mid Campus Center to complete registration to these, as well as other garages.
+Online registration is available for WUSM Employees for the Clayton and Newstead (Neuroscience Research Building) Garages and the 1234 S. Kingshighway parking lot by logging in with your WUSTL key.
+You can also visit the FISC located in the Mid Campus Center to complete registration.
 You will need your license plate information on-hand.

 Faculty and staff parking fees will be collected by payroll deduction.
 Student parking fees will be billed to student accounts for the entire school year.